 Registered service providers are required to demonstrate compliance with the standards at the time of renewal of registration.

-Note: A self-assessment and independent review within 12 months of registration is not required where a service provider, with the our approval, is exempt from an independent review or accreditation against the standards that has already been achieved.
+Note: A self-assessment and independent review within 12 months of registration is not required where a service provider, with our approval, is exempt from an independent review or accreditation against the standards that has already been achieved.

 Register of community services